cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

 * Changed terminology to hedged signatures
 * Added reference to the FIPS 204 (ML-DSA) where hedged signatures are the default.
+* Two padding 000...
+This has been suggested by several people and aligns with BSI recommendations
 * Editorial changes.

 # Acknowledgments